crownstone/website/00-index.md

 {% include JB/setup %}

-{% include snippets/orange-top-bar url='https://excellentmagazine.nl/professionals/domotica/crownstone/' text='Visit us in Ahoy (ask us for a ticket)!' urltext='Excellent Woonbeurs' %}
+{% include snippets/orange-top-bar text='Visit us at <a href="https://www.brightday.nl/smart-home/">Bright Day</a> and the <a href="https://excellentmagazine.nl/professionals/domotica/crownstone/">Excellent Woonbeurs</a> in November!' %}

 {% include snippets/video-banner video='/clips/intro' placeholder='/attachments/crownstone_in_living_room.jpg' alt="Crownstone in a living room" %}